deeish/Checkm8/README.md

 ### Game Modes

-- **Pygame GUI Mode** (Default): Beautiful 2D chess board with visual pieces
+- **Tkinter GUI Mode** (Default): Clean graphical interface with Unicode chess pieces
   - Click a piece to select it
   - Click highlighted squares to move
   - Shows valid moves with yellow highlighting
-  - Status panel at bottom shows current turn and game state
+  - Status label shows current turn and game state

-- **Tkinter GUI Mode**: Fallback graphical interface (if Pygame unavailable)
+  - Modern dark theme with professional styling

 - **Console Mode**: Text-based interface using algebraic notation (e.g., "e2 e4")
-  - Automatically used if both GUIs are unavailable
+  - Automatically used if GUI is unavailable
   - Can be forced with `--console` flag

 ### Running Tests